thanpolas/grunt-closure-tools/README.md

 ### Grunt 0.4.x Versions

+- **master**
+  - Added new option: execOpts.
+It allow to pass custom options to exec method.
 - **v0.8.0**, *28 Mar 2013*
   - Changed internal API, it's a breaking change the package is required as an npm packaged.
   - Colors changed in build stats output.